 Enjoy limoncello cold, served straight in a shot glass as they do in Sorrento, Italy.
 Or prepare a refreshing cocktail by pouring two ounces over ice in a tall glass, top with lemon-lime or plain club soda and garnish with a sprig of mint.

 Zest, then juice, 14-16 medium lemons.
 (Discard the lemon rinds after juicing.)
-In a non-reactive container (preferably glass or porcelain), combine the lemon zest, lemon juice and 1 bottle (either 750 ml “fifth” or 1 liter “quart”).
+In a glass, stainless steel or porcelain container, combine the lemon zest, lemon juice and 1 bottle (either 750 ml “fifth” or 1 liter “quart”).
 Cover, place in a cool location (or refrigerate), and let stand four to 30 days.
 Strain and reserve the lemon vodka.
 Discard the solids.

 While the vodka is infusing, in a medium saucepan, stir together 3 cups water and 3 cups sugar until the sugar dissolves completely.
 Bring to boil over high heat; reduce the heat to low and simmer two minutes.
 Remove saucepan from heat and cool the simple syrup to room temperature.
 Store syrup in a bottle in the refrigerator.